Forestry

 c.

-local fire warden, state wildfire agency, forester, or counselor.
+with your local fire warden, state wildfire agency, forester, or

-Write a brief report describing the campaign, how it will help prevent
+counselor.
+Write a brief report describing the campaign, how it

 6.